MalaganMan/Panels/JaniKasurinen/README.md

 - UPDATE 2025 May 2nd on A4000 panel: Added Multi Part Selections.
 - UPDATE 2025 May 3th on A4000 panel: Finally got working FULL sample dumping for short MONO samples (Stereo SDS might not be a thing at all).
 Try higher global MIDI delay for longer samples.
 - UPDATE 2025 May 4th on A4000 panel: Some styling and adding boxes everywhere.
 FULL PROGRAM REQUEST, SAVE AND LOAD!
 Both A4000 and A5000.
 No cross breeding!
 Yet!
+- Note!: The AX000 panel should now be able to control both A5000 and A4000
+- UPDATE 2025 May 5th on AX000 panel: FX sections for A5000 and selection for the model A4000 or A5000.
+Ah yes, and ONLY 4 first Effects have proper limits and values set.
+So, still work to be done =D

 "V-Verb Pro FULL.bpanelz" is also a work in process as it only receives few first engine A model modulators fully from the sysex-dump.
 - 2024 20th April FIXED file handling bugs and removed PC hanging os.time function.